Scholarships

 Horch Roofing is offering two individual scholarships to a graduating high school senior who will attend a college/trade school or to a current college/trade school student who resides in the state of Maine.
 We believe it is important to encourage young men and women to study and find gainful employment within the trades.
 There are thousands of trade jobs that go untaken because there are not enough skilled laborers.
 We hope this scholarship will help the chosen individuals find competence, satisfaction, and enjoyment in the trades, ideally at Horch Roofing.
 The successful candidates should be resilient and eager learners; doers and thinkers!

-Secoast Security Scholarhip
+Secoast Security Scholarship

 Seacoast Security is committed to being New England’s most trusted provider of monitored security and safety for homes and businesses.
 Seacoast Security is determined to protect the people and things our customers care about most by using high-quality home security products and reliable security services.
 We are excited to offer two $1,000 scholarships for a student going to a Maine technical school.